OSM-Notes/OSM-Notes-Ingestion/data/BOUNDARIES_BACKUP.md

 **What it does:**
 - Connects to the database and verifies countries table exists
-- Identifies maritime boundaries by patterns in names:
+- Identifies maritime boundaries using comprehensive patterns (see Maritime Patterns below)
-  - "(EEZ)" - Exclusive Economic Zone
-  - "(Contiguous Zone)" - Contiguous Zone
-  - "(maritime)" - Other maritime boundaries
 - Exports all maritime boundaries to GeoJSON format
 - Validates the GeoJSON structure if `jq` is available
 - Creates/updates `data/maritimes.geojson`